Battle of Breitenfeld (1631): Background

 Swedish intervention in the Thirty Years' War began in June 1630 when Gustavus Adolphus landed in Pomerania with nearly 18,000 troops.
 He marched south along the Oder towards Szczecin and coerced Bogislaw XIV into an alliance which secured Swedish interests in Pomerania against his rival Sigismund.
 As a result, Sigismund turned his attention to Russia, initiating the 1632 to 1634 Smolensk War.

 However, Swedish hopes of widespread German support largely failed, and by the end of 1630, their only new ally was Christian William whose capital Magdeburg was besieged by Tilly.
 Although the devastation inflicted by Imperial troops stationed in Saxony and Brandenburg made them sympathetic to Gustavus, both states had their own competing ambitions in Pomerania.
 Their caution was reinforced by previous experience, which showed inviting external powers into the Holy Roman Empire was easier than getting them to leave.

 Gustavus put pressure on Brandenburg by sacking Küstrin and Frankfurt an der Oder, while the Sack of Magdeburg in May 1631 provided a powerful warning of the consequences of Imperial victory.
 Once again, Richelieu used French financial power to bridge differences between the Swedes and the German princes; the 1631 Treaty of Bärwalde provided funds for the Swedes and their Protestant allies, including Saxony and Brandenburg.
 These subsidies allowed Gustavus to increase the number of troops under his control to around 36,000.

-Battlefield

-The battle took place on a gently sloping field about 10 km north of Leipzig.
-The field covered an area of about 20 km^{2}, with crossroads stretched between the villages of Breitenfeld in the west, Seehausen in the east, Podelwitz in the north and Wiederitzsch in the south.
-The marshy Lober stream flowed behind Podelwitz.
-The Swedish army was drawn up in the open field just south of Podelwitz.
-The Saxon army was deployed on the Swedish army's eastern flank, between the villages of Zschölkau (3 km northeast of Podelwitz) in the north and Göbschelwitz (2 km north of Seehausen) in the south.
-Between Breitenfeld and Seehausen ran the Galgenberg, a pair of gently sloping ridges where Tilly placed his artillery, while his army was lined up just behind the ridges.
-Behind his army, just northeast of Wiederitzsch, lay the deciduous Linkelwald forest.
-Tilly had his army camp between the villages of Eutritsch (3 km south of Wiederitzsch) in the east and Möckern (4.5 km south of Breitenfeld) in the west.
-A country road ran from Leipzig to the town of Düben in a north-easterly direction, through the eastern part of the Linkelwald and across the battlefield before crossing the Lober through Zschölkau.
-The battlefield is today bisected by the Bundesautobahn 14 and Bundesstraße 2 motorways, which have their exit to Leipzig-Mitte between Wiederitzsch and Seehausen.